J

 JIT

 Just-In-Time.
-Usually refers to just-in-time compiling, the practice of compiling parts of executables from platform-independent code to platform-specific code only as needed.
+For software, this refers to just-in-time compiling, the practice of compiling parts of executables from platform-independent code to platform-specific code only as needed.
 It’s a compromise between fast but inflexible traditional compiling, which generates one platform-specific executable, and slow interpreted code, which requires an interpreter to access the source code and generate platform-specific executables.
 Java, JavaScript, and .NET are among the languages/environments that use JIT compiling.

 JNI